 How do I practice medicine safely?
 How do I deliver the best possible care to my patients?

-These are central questions for every physician and our residency program
+These are central questions for every physician.
+Our residency program

-(years before it was a requirement!) and our program is a leader nationally
+(years before it was a requirement), and our program is a national leader in QI education.

 orientation until graduation.